without a moment's notice

 by fusing elements of alternative-pop and rock.

-The band spent a good chunk of 2018 in the studio, recording their debut full-length album once again with producer, Adam Grant.
-TSM previously worked closely with Grant on the recording of their first two EPs.
+After spending a good chunk of 2017 and 2018 in the studio, the band took most of 2019 off from writing to promote the new album.
+The new album spent 15 weeks on community radio charts across Canada, including reaching #3 on CFCR and #90 overall nationally in May 2019.
+The album was produced and mixed by Adam Grant (The Ghost of Adam J Productions) and mastered by Trevor Case (Case Mastering: Missy Elliott, Kelly Clarkson).
+TSM has worked closely with Adam Grant on both the new album Waves as well as on the recording of their first two EPs.
 Side Effects was included in the best EPs of 2017 by Cups n Cakes (#8) and spent four weeks in the CFCR Weekly Top Ten (peak #4).
-The band released visuals for "Know Myself" and "Faded" from Side Effects as well as visuals for "Balance", "We'll Live Forever", and "Wandering" from Little Fire.
-TSM has performed twice on CTV Morning Live and filmed performances for the Original 16 Brewery Sessions and the Empty Room Series.
+The band has released multiple music videos for: "Point of It All", "Stay Golden", "Mountains of Blue", "Ocean" from Waves, "Know Myself" and "Faded" from Side Effects as well as visuals for "Balance", "We'll Live Forever", and "Wandering" from Little Fire.
+TSM has performed multiple times on CTV Morning Live, interviewed by CBC Saskatoon and CFCR and filmed performances for Stripped Down Live SK (Shaw), Original 16 Brewery Sessions and the Empty Room Series.

 TOO SOON monsoon